sosialistaflokkurinn/ekklesia/docs/ENVIRONMENT_CLARIFICATION.md

 ### How We Prevent Accidents

-Even though we're using production infrastructure, we have safeguards:
+Even though we're using production infrastructure and real authentication, we have safeguards:

-1. **No Real User Data**
+1. **No Real Elections**
-   - All test accounts are developer accounts
-   - All elections are test elections
+   - All elections are test elections (non-binding)
-   - All votes are test votes
+   - All votes are developmental testing
    - Database can be reset at any time

-2. **No Public Announcement**
+   - No real decision-making happening

+2. **URL is Unlisted**
    - Members are not told the system exists
-   - No public URL shared with members
+   - URL not shared publicly or in official communications
-   - No marketing or communication
+   - No marketing or announcements
-   - System is invitation-only for developers
+   - Only developers know the URL for testing

+**Note:** The system uses production Kenni.is OAuth, so any Icelandic citizen *could* login with their real eID if they discovered the URL.
+However, since there are no real elections and the URL is intentionally unlisted, there's no impact if someone accidentally finds it.

 3. **Reversible Operations**
    - Database migrations can be rolled back